-A fundamental benefit is that you can control employees, making them do what you want to further your business goals.
-But you must pay their wages, withhold taxes, give them employee benefits, be liable for any acts of negligence during their employment, and face the scrutiny of state and federal law when it comes to nondiscrimination, discipline, and termination.
+From an employer's perspective, hiring employees rather than contractors involves both benefits and burdens.
+One fundamental benefit is that you can control employees, making them do what you want to further your business goals.
+But, you must pay their wages, withhold taxes, give them employee benefits, be liable for any acts of negligence during their employment, and face the scrutiny of state and federal law when it comes to nondiscrimination, discipline, and termination.